 Previously, there was a claim that pregnant women who had a cesarean would need to undergo the same procedure for future deliveries.
 However, this claim is now unproven.
 As per 2013 data, VBAC after one C-section had a 70.4% success rate, while VBAC after two or more cesareans had a 51.4% success rate (1).

-Read the post to know more about VBAC, the risks and benefits involved, and how you can prepare for it.
+Read on to know more about VBAC, the risks, benefits, and a few preparation strategies for it.

 What Are The Chances Of A Successful VBAC?

 Several factors related to your health and previous modes of delivery determine whether or not a VBAC will work for you.
 Nevertheless, it has been observed that women considered to have a low chance of a successful VBAC delivery could still have a vaginal birth if they try for it (2).